Secondary Curriculum at MTS

 GEMS Metropole School teachers plan challenging, well-organised, interesting lessons with good pace, and incorporate a range of teaching and Assessment for Learning pedagogies.
 There are regular opportunities for leadership, decision-making and problem solving and pupils are encouraged to take an active role in the learning opportunities they encounter.

-Acting Head of Secondary School,
+Deputy Head of Secondary School,

-Meet The Acting Head of Secondary
+Meet The DEPUTY Head of Secondary

 "Over the past year our secondary school has evolved and improve rapidly and has become a dynamic, supportive and forward thinking place for all of our students to learn."